IBT Institute of Basic Technology

 • Secondary school teachers in under-resourced communities

-• Any educator who needs intelligent, context-aware AI support
+• Any educator who needs intelligent, context-aware AI support without the generic noise

 ✨ Why It's Different